 Registrar Salary in Australia

-The registrar years represent a critical phase of a doctor's career, combining intensive clinical training with increasing responsibility and a growing scope of practice.
-Understanding how registrar remuneration works, including base pay scales, overtime, shift penalties, and the impact of specialty choice, helps you plan your finances and make informed career decisions during this important period.
+The registrar years are a defining phase of any doctor's career, combining intensive clinical training with increasing responsibility and a growing scope of practice.
+Understanding how registrar remuneration works — base pay scales, overtime, shift penalties, and the impact of specialty choice — helps you plan your finances and make good career decisions during this period.

 Typical Registrar Salary Ranges by Training Year

-Registrar salaries in Australia are determined by structured pay scales set out in the enterprise agreements or awards that apply to each state and territory health service.
-These pay scales are based on years of postgraduate experience, with incremental increases at each level.
-The specific dollar amounts vary between jurisdictions, but the structure is broadly consistent across the country.
+Registrar salaries in Australia are set by structured pay scales in the enterprise agreements or awards that apply to each state and territory health service.
+Pay scales are based on years of postgraduate experience, with incremental increases at each level.
+The specific dollar amounts vary between jurisdictions but the structure is broadly consistent across the country.

-For registrars in the early years of their specialty training, base salaries before penalties and overtime can typically range from around $120,000 to $150,000 per year.
-As a registrar progresses through their training and accumulates additional years of postgraduate experience, the base salary increases, with senior registrars often earning base salaries that fall between $150,000 and $190,000 per year.
+For registrars in the early years of specialty training, base salaries before penalties and overtime typically run from around $120,000 to $150,000 per year.
+As you progress through training and accumulate additional postgraduate experience, the base salary increases.
+Senior registrars commonly earn base salaries between $150,000 and $190,000 per year.

-However, the base salary tells only part of the story.
-When overtime payments, shift penalties, on-call allowances, and other applicable loadings are added, a registrar's total remuneration can be substantially higher than the base figure suggests.
-It is not uncommon for registrars in shift-heavy specialties to see their total annual income reach $200,000 to $280,000 or more when all additional payments are included.
+The base salary is only part of the picture though.
+Add overtime payments, shift penalties, on-call allowances, and other applicable loadings and a registrar's total remuneration can be considerably higher than the base figure suggests.
+In shift-heavy specialties, it is not uncommon for total annual income to reach $200,000 to $280,000 or more when all additional payments are included.

-These figures are indicative and may vary depending on the state or territory, the specific health service, and the applicable enterprise agreement.
-Registrars are encouraged to review the relevant award or agreement for their jurisdiction to understand the precise pay rates that apply to their position.
+These figures are indicative and vary depending on the state or territory, the specific health service, and the applicable enterprise agreement.
+Review the relevant award or agreement for your jurisdiction to understand the precise rates that apply to your position.

 Specialty Training and Its Impact on Earnings

-The specialty in which you are training has a meaningful indirect impact on your registrar earnings, primarily through the working patterns associated with that specialty.
-Registrars in specialties that involve significant after-hours work, such as emergency medicine, surgery, obstetrics, and intensive care, tend to earn higher total remuneration due to the shift penalties and overtime payments generated by their rosters.
+Your training specialty has a real indirect impact on registrar earnings, mainly through the working patterns it involves.
+Registrars in specialties with heavy after-hours work — emergency medicine, surgery, obstetrics, and intensive care — tend to earn higher total remuneration because of the shift penalties and overtime generated by their rosters.

-Conversely, registrars in specialties with predominantly daytime working patterns, such as dermatology, ophthalmology, or rehabilitation medicine, may earn less in total during their training years because fewer penalty rate hours are worked.
-It is important to view these differences in the context of the long-term career earnings potential of each specialty, as the registrar years represent a relatively brief phase of a much longer career.
+Registrars in predominantly daytime specialties like dermatology, ophthalmology, or rehabilitation medicine may earn less in total during the training years because fewer penalty rate hours are worked.
+Keep these differences in perspective though — the registrar years are a relatively brief phase of a much longer career, and long-term earning potential should weigh more heavily in your specialty choice than a few thousand dollars difference during training.

-Some specialties also offer registrars the opportunity to earn additional income through on-call payments, which can be a meaningful supplement to the base salary.
-Registrars who are required to be available on call from home typically receive a retainer payment for each period of on-call duty, with additional payments triggered if they are called back to the hospital.
-Registrars rostered for on-site overnight on-call shifts receive their normal hourly rate plus applicable penalty loadings for all hours worked.
+Some specialties also give registrars the opportunity to earn additional income through on-call payments.
+Registrars available on call from home typically receive a retainer for each on-call period, with additional payments if they are called back to the hospital.
+Those on-site overnight on-call shifts attract the normal hourly rate plus applicable penalty loadings for all hours worked.

 Overtime and Shift Penalties

-Overtime and shift penalties represent a significant component of registrar remuneration, and understanding how they work is essential for accurately assessing the value of a registrar position.
-The rules governing overtime and penalties are set out in the applicable enterprise agreement and can differ between states and territories.
+Overtime and shift penalties make up a large part of registrar remuneration.
+Understanding how they work is essential for reading the true value of a registrar position.
+The rules are set out in the applicable enterprise agreement and vary between states and territories.

-In general terms, overtime is payable when a registrar works beyond their rostered hours.
-The overtime rate often falls between 150 and 200 per cent of the base hourly rate, depending on the circumstances and the applicable agreement.
-Some agreements also provide for time off in lieu of overtime payments, giving registrars the option to take additional leave rather than receive extra pay.
+Overtime is generally payable when you work beyond your rostered hours.
+The overtime rate commonly falls between 150 and 200 per cent of the base hourly rate, depending on the circumstances and the applicable agreement.
+Some agreements also allow time off in lieu, giving you the option to take additional leave rather than extra pay.

-Shift penalties apply to rostered hours worked during evenings, nights, weekends, and public holidays.
-These penalties are designed to compensate for the disruption and inconvenience of working outside standard business hours.
-The specific rates vary, but evening shifts may attract a loading of 12.5 to 15 per cent, night shifts 15 to 25 per cent, Saturday shifts 50 to 75 per cent, Sunday shifts 75 to 100 per cent, and public holiday shifts 100 to 150 per cent above the base rate.
+Shift penalties apply to rostered hours during evenings, nights, weekends, and public holidays.
+Evening shifts typically attract a loading of 12.5 to 15 per cent, night shifts 15 to 25 per cent, Saturday shifts 50 to 75 per cent, Sunday shifts 75 to 100 per cent, and public holiday shifts 100 to 150 per cent above the base rate.

-Registrars working in busy surgical or medical units where unrostered overtime is common may find that these additional payments add meaningfully to their annual income.
-However, it is worth noting that the culture around overtime claiming varies between departments and hospitals, and registrars should ensure they are familiar with the policies and processes for claiming overtime in their workplace.
+Registrars in busy surgical or medical units where unrostered overtime is common may find these additional payments add noticeably to annual income.
+That said, the culture around overtime claiming varies between departments and hospitals.
+Make sure you understand the policies and processes for claiming overtime in your specific workplace.

 State and Territory Variations

-Registrar pay scales vary between Australian states and territories, as each jurisdiction negotiates its own enterprise agreements with medical staff.
-While the differences are not dramatic, they can amount to several thousand dollars per year in base salary, and the specific penalty rates and allowances available also differ.
+Registrar pay scales vary between Australian states and territories.
+Each jurisdiction negotiates its own enterprise agreements with medical staff, and while the differences are not dramatic they can amount to several thousand dollars per year in base salary.
+The specific penalty rates and allowances available also differ.

-States such as New South Wales, Victoria, and Queensland have large public hospital networks and tend to set the benchmark for registrar remuneration.
-Smaller jurisdictions, including the Northern Territory and Tasmania, may offer additional incentives to attract registrars, particularly for positions in regional or remote hospitals where workforce recruitment can be challenging.
+NSW, Victoria, and Queensland have large public hospital networks and tend to set the benchmark for registrar remuneration.
+Smaller jurisdictions — the Northern Territory and Tasmania in particular — may offer additional incentives to attract registrars, especially for positions in regional or remote hospitals where filling roles can be difficult.

-Registrars who are willing to consider positions outside the major metropolitan centres may find that the combination of a competitive base salary, higher penalty rates, and additional allowances results in a total package that compares very favourably with positions in Sydney or Melbourne, often with a significantly lower cost of living.
+Registrars willing to consider positions outside the major metropolitan centres may find that a competitive base salary, higher penalty rates, and additional allowances add up to a package that compares very well with positions in Sydney or Melbourne, often with a considerably lower cost of living.

 Moonlighting and Locum Supplementation

-Many registrars supplement their training salary by undertaking additional clinical work outside their rostered hours.
-This might involve locum shifts in emergency departments, after-hours GP clinics, or other settings where their skills are in demand.
-Moonlighting can be a valuable way to boost income during the training years, but it must be managed carefully to avoid conflicts with training requirements and fatigue management obligations.
+Many registrars supplement their training salary with additional clinical work outside rostered hours.
+This might mean locum shifts in emergency departments, after-hours GP clinics, or other settings where your skills are in demand.
+Moonlighting can be a good way to boost income during the training years, but it needs to be managed carefully to avoid conflicts with training requirements and fatigue management obligations.

-Locum rates for registrar-level doctors can typically range from $150 to $250 per hour, depending on the setting, location, and time of day.
-Emergency department locum shifts tend to attract the highest rates, particularly overnight and on weekends.
-Some registrars also undertake locum work during their annual leave, using the flexibility of their leave periods to take on higher-paying temporary positions.
+Locum rates for registrar-level doctors typically run from $150 to $250 per hour, depending on the setting, location, and time of day.
+Emergency department locum shifts attract the highest rates, particularly overnight and on weekends.
+Some registrars also take on locum work during annual leave, using that flexibility to access higher-paying temporary positions.

-It is essential that any additional work undertaken by registrars complies with the policies of their training program and their employing health service.
-Most training programs have rules around the maximum number of hours that can be worked and may require registrars to seek approval before taking on additional employment.
-Fatigue management is also a critical consideration, as the wellbeing of both the registrar and their patients depends on adequate rest between clinical sessions.
+Any additional work must comply with your training program's policies and those of the employing health service.
+Most training programs have rules around maximum working hours and may require you to seek approval before taking on additional employment.
+Fatigue management is also a serious consideration — both your own wellbeing and your patients' safety depend on adequate rest between clinical sessions.

 Career Progression to Consultant

-The registrar years are a stepping stone to the significantly higher earnings available at the consultant or specialist level.
-Upon completing specialty training and obtaining fellowship, doctors can typically expect a substantial increase in their remuneration.
-Consultant salaries in the public sector often represent a 50 to 100 per cent increase over senior registrar pay, and the addition of private practice income can push earnings considerably higher still.
+The registrar years are a stepping stone to the higher earnings available at consultant level.
+Completing specialty training and obtaining fellowship typically brings a substantial income increase.
+Consultant salaries in the public sector often run 50 to 100 per cent above senior registrar pay, and private practice income can push earnings considerably higher still.

-Understanding the trajectory from registrar to consultant is important for financial planning during the training years.
-While registrar salaries are comfortable by most standards, the demands of training, examination fees, college membership costs, and the opportunity cost of extended postgraduate education mean that many registrars are keen to manage their finances effectively during this period.
-Planning ahead for the transition to consultant practice, including considerations such as setting up a private practice, purchasing equipment, or establishing a referral network, can help ensure a smooth and financially successful transition when the time comes.
+Understanding that trajectory matters for financial planning during training.
+Registrar salaries are comfortable by most standards, but examination fees, college membership costs, and the opportunity cost of extended postgraduate education all add up.
+Managing finances well during this period is worth the effort.
+Planning ahead for the transition to consultant practice — setting up a private practice, purchasing equipment, or starting to build a referral network — can make that transition smoother and more financially sound when the time comes.

 Explore Registrar Opportunities

-Whether you are seeking a registrar position in a particular specialty, looking for locum opportunities to supplement your income, or approaching the end of your training and thinking about consultant positions, our specialist medical recruiters can help.
-Browse our current registrar vacancies or speak with a recruiter for personalised advice.
+Whether you are seeking a registrar position in a particular specialty, looking for locum opportunities to supplement your income, or approaching the end of your training and thinking about consultant positions, our specialist medical career partners can help.
+Browse our current registrar vacancies or speak with a career partner for direct, practical advice.